MoriNaku/Unity-RPG-Data-Tools/README.md

 Unity RPG Data Tools is a collection of custom Unity Editor tools designed to simplify the creation and management of RPG data using ScriptableObjects.

-The project focuses on improving content creation workflows by providing searchable asset browsers, dedicated editing windows, and a flexible data-driven architecture.
+The project focuses on improving content creation workflows by providing searchable asset browsers, dedicated editing windows, a modular data architecture, and flexible editor extensions.
 Rather than relying solely on Unity's default Inspector, these tools allow designers and developers to quickly create, locate, edit, and organize game data from a centralized interface.

 This project was built both as a productivity tool for future game development and as a demonstration of Unity Editor scripting, C#, object-oriented design, and scalable data architecture.

 This tool was extracted from an active Unity project, so some modules may reference project-specific data types.
 The intended structure is modular: use the Core folder plus whichever module folders are relevant, then remove or replace project-specific references as needed.
+The framework is designed so new functionality can be added through optional modules rather than modifying the core architecture.

 ---